-I have been having so much fun creating (and eating) all these no bake summer desserts. this chocolate chip cookie dough cheesecake a super indulgent, but still very easy dessert that’s so perfect for summer. this delightfully decadent dessert is made of four delicious components: a press- in Oreo crust, creamy chocolate chip cheesecake filling, edible cookie dough and chocolate ganache. bakers, non bakers, cheesecake lovers, this one is for you!
+I have been having so much fun creating (and eating) all these no bake summer desserts and this chocolate chip cookie dough cheesecake may be one of my new favorites.
+It's a super indulgent, but still very easy dessert that's perfect for summer.
+This delightfully decadent dessert is made of four delicious components: a press- in Oreo crust, creamy chocolate chip cheesecake filling, edible cookie dough and chocolate ganache.
+Bakers, non bakers and cheesecake lovers, this cheesecake is for you!

-- if cookie dough ice cream was a cheesecake
+- Tastes like cookie dough ice cream if it was a cheesecake

-- delicious alternative to fruit based no bake cheesecakes
+- A delicious alternative to fruit based no bake cheesecakes.

 - Oreo cookies